Closed

 Education and Awareness Project Funding – Electric Vehicle Test Drives and Charging Education

-Funding for EV test drives and charging education outreach programs
+Funding for EV education and test-drive outreach

 Last Update: March 4, 2026